kanokidotorg/kanoki-blog/_posts/2020/08/2020-08-05-Find-nearest-neighbor-using-KD-Tree.md

 So it returns the distance of those three cities in an ascending order and the index of the cities in the same order of distance.

-This distance is the euclidean distance and not the exact Miles or KM distance between the two cities.
+This distance is the Euclidean distance and not the exact Miles or KM distance between the two cities.
 You can use Haversine distance or read this [article](https://kanoki.org/2019/02/14/how-to-find-distance-between-two-points-based-on-latitude-and-longitude-using-python-and-sql/) to explore different ways to calculate the distance between the cities.

 Let's checkout what are those 3 cities and in what order the result is displayed